necst/driver-aggressiveness-simulator/README.md

 [I HH:MM:SS NotebookApp]  or <https://127.0.0.1:8888/TOKEN>
 ```

-In Jupyter Home Page you’ll be able to see an /example folder that contains the example.ipynb notebook to understand how to use `dasimulator` python module.
+In Jupyter File Tree you’ll be able to see the example.ipynb notebook that details how to use `dasimulator` python module.